deoxxa/don/README.md

 plugging different protocols together~~ a rudimentary read-only client.
 Maybe it'll be a full node implementation, but maybe not.

+## Beware!

+I'm changing lots of things really often right now.
+I can't guarantee that you'll be able to upgrade from one version to the next without a lot of manual intervention at the moment.
+Once I've got some of the schemas and APIs nailed down, I'll enact a stability policy.
+Until then, I'll try to keep the _really bad_ breaking changes to a minimum, and I'll try to batch them up whenever I can.

 ## Prebuilt Binaries

 You can download a binary [from bintray](https://bintray.com/deoxxa/don/portable/dev).